Himalayan Yoga Academy

 Internal and external anal sphincters guard anus.
 The internal anal sphincter is made up of smooth muscles.
 The external anal sphincter is a skeletal muscle, which can be controlled voluntarily.

 The smooth muscles of the digestive parts are involuntary muscles, which are not working under our will.
-Major autonomic nerve of the gastrointestinal tract(GIT) is the vague nerve, which sends branches to the stomach, small intestine and upper portion of large intestine.
-This nerve is composed of efferent parasympathetic fibres and many afferent fibres(conveying information to the nervous system) from receptors and nerve plexuses in the GIT.
+Major autonomic nerve of the gastrointestinal tract (GIT) is the vague nerve, that sends branches to the stomach, and small intestine.
+The major and upper portion of the large intestine.
+This nerve is composed of efferent parasympathetic fibers and many afferent fibers (conveying information to the nervous system) from receptors and nerve plexuses in the GIT.
 In short, the activity of smooth muscles and exocrine( digestive) glands are controlled by the automatic nervous system and the internal nerve plexus as well as the hormones secreted by GIT itself.
-Gastrointestinal receptors initiate reflexes and the information is conveyed to the central nervous system(CNS).
-Short reflexes bring about self-regulation in the tract, Strong reflexes, however , bring CNS into action and our attention is drawn.
-For example, the sight of food initiates reflex, which involves CNS and one thinks abouot the food items and their selection.
-Complex behavioral change due to emotions and moods can influence the GIT through CNS and the appetite may be increased or reduced.

 The entire digestive and other parts are properly held and protected by means of very strong muscles that form the wall of the belly.
-The abdominal wall prevents displacement of the stomach,intestine,or any other organ in the abdomen.
+The abdominal wall prevents displacement of the stomach, intestine, or any other organ in the abdomen.
 The abdominal wall also provides mechanical support to the abdominal viscera as it contains strong rectus abdominus muscles.
 This helps to maintain the tone of the involuntary muscles of the abdominal organs.

 From yoga point of view

-- Once the liquid food materials enters the stomach, it will be digested and later on absorbed in the small intestine within half an hour.
+1. Once the liquid food materials enters the stomach, it will be digested and later on absorbed in the small intestine within half an hour.
 Solid food (e.g.-lunch) will take 2-2.5 hours for main digestion and 4-6 hours hours for complete absorption.
-That is why yoga practices should be done either in the morning or in the evening with an empty stomach.
+That is why yoga practices should be done either in the morning or the evening with an empty stomach.

-- The central nervous system has no direct control on the digestive function but the appetite and satiety centers lie in the hypothalamus .
+2. The central nervous system has no direct control of the digestive function.
+But the appetite and satiety centers lie in the hypothalamus.
 Our emotional balance and behavior are also connected by the hypothalamic centers.
-It has been found that even the muscular tone of the smooth muscles of the visceral parts is affected due to our emotional status(e.g., anger, hatred, and irritation).
-Thus our digestion is affected due to our thinking style, tense ,and unsatisfied mind and the negative approach.
-This cause indigestion, acidity, and gastric troubles.
+It has been found that even the muscular tone of the smooth muscles of the visceral parts is affected due to our emotional status (e.g. anger, hatred, and irritation).
+Thus our digestion is affected due to our thinking style, tense, unsatisfied mind, and negative approach.
+This causes indigestion, acidity, and gastric troubles.
 If the digestive function is disturbed, our health is also affected.
-It is therefore advisable to maintain mental peace and balance all the time, with the positive approach, contentment and happiness , which can also be achieved through yoga.
+It is therefore advisable to maintain mental peace and balance all the time, with a positive approach, contentment, and happiness, which can also be achieved through yoga.